Your money should work for you.

 Get the latest tips on how to plan for retirement and make better financial decisions.

 The average student loan debt in 2017 is $37,172.
 This kind of debt is not something that many people can pay off quickly.
 Instead, they make monthly payments and pay them down over the course of multiple years.
 Depending on the financial situation, these payments may not be an issue.

 In other cases, the burden is too much, or the interest is too high.
 In these cases, refinancing the loan could be a solution to the issue.
 This doesn’t take the loan away, but it does offer more ways to control it.
 Let’s find out how you can decide if this is the right approach for you in your financial journey.

-For many people with student loans, refinancing offers a solution that significantly change their situation and give them more control over their student loans.
+For many people with student loans, refinancing offers a solution that significantly changes their situation and gives them more control over their student loans.
 As you set out to explore your options for refinancing with private lenders, you’ll begin to see many of the benefits that refinancing offers:

 - A single monthly payment: If you have multiple loans, refinancing can consolidate them into one loan through a private lender.
 This will allow you to make one payment each month towards your entire student debt.

 - Flexible Terms: During the refinancing process, you can choose to change the terms of the loan.
 This will allow for a lower interest rate or a different repayment term.
 If you wish to have lower monthly payments, you can make the loan term longer as needed.